Operating a Short-Term Rental

 The provincial government introduced new tax regulations on October 1, 2018 requiring short-term vacation rental businesses to collect and remit PST and the Municipal and Regional District Tax (MRDT) for guest stays.
 For more information, please visit: Bulletin PST or the Government of British Columbia website.
 Some online platforms, such as Airbnb, may do this on your behalf, Please direct any questions directly to the Province using the contact information found in the link above.
 The City of Penticton is not involved with this new taxation requirement and cannot answer questions.

 Bylaw Enforcement Officers will be actively enforcing the vacation rental regulations.
 Property owners who operate vacation rentals without having a business licence or are operating against the regulations will be subject to bylaw enforcement and liable for daily fines for an ongoing offence.
 This includes the rental of units to more than the maximum number of occupants or for the disturbance of neighbouring residents.

-- To see a list of licensed vacation rentals currently operating in the city, please search "vacation rental" on the City's online business license database click here
+To see a list of licensed vacation rentals currently operating in the city, please search "vacation rental" in the City's online business license database click here

 Go to Top